A-Z of health

-The Health Protection Agency advises that you do not need to stay away from work or school if you or your child has conjunctivitis, unless you are feeling particularly unwell.
+Public Health England advises that you do not need to stay away from work or school if you or your child has conjunctivitis, unless you are feeling particularly unwell.

 If there are a number of cases of conjunctivitis at one school or nursery, you may be advised to keep your child away from the school until their infection has cleared up.